particle-iot/docs/src/content/reference/libraries.md

 Every Particle library complies with the following file structure that will be automatically generated when a new library is initialized:

-- examples
+- `examples`
-  - usage
+  - `usage`
-    - usage.ino
+    - `usage.ino`
-- src
+- `src`
-  - mylibrary.cpp
+  - `mylibrary.cpp`
-  - mylibrary.h
+  - `mylibrary.h`
-- library.properties
+- `library.properties`
-- README.md
+- `README.md`
-- LICENSE.txt
+- `LICENSE.txt`

-`examples` is the folder that contains the example applications that reference your library.
-If your library controls LEDs, for example, you should include examples (`usage.ino`) in the `usage` subdirectory that demonstrates how someone could use the library in a typical application.
+`examples` is the folder that contains the example applications that reference your library with one example per directory.
+If your library controls LEDs, for example, you should include an example called `examples/control/control.ino` that demonstrates how someone could use the library in a typical application.

 `src` is the folder that contains the actual library files (`.cpp` and `.h` files) that define the library's behavior.
 Everything in the `src` folder will be compiled when a user adds the library to their project and compiles it.
+You can add subfolders to `src` if you have many files in your library.

 `library.properties` includes descriptive information about your library (title, description, version, author, license), and also specifies any other libraries that your library depends on.
 Libraries dependencies can be tagged at a particular version in this file.